Celebrating impact from our Health Data Research Hubs

 December 2021, Hubs innovate in how data is made available for research

 One role of the Hubs is to test and develop their data services, building on the cutting edge of data science.
 PIONEER, the Health Data Research Hub for Acute Care, started making its data available in synthetic format – artificially generated data which is used to replicate the original components of real-world health data.
-This can be useful particular for some types of artificial intelligence research.
+This can be useful to make health data more accessible for analysis and technology development whilst protecting the it protecting the privacy of individual records in particular datasets.

-PIONEER and BREATHE, the Health Data Research Hub for Respiratory Health collaborate to produce a guide on working with synthetic data.
+PIONEER and BREATHE, the Health Data Research Hub for Respiratory Health collaborated to produce a guide on working with synthetic data.

 December 2021, HDR UK publish a blueprint for a Hub to support longitudinal population research

-Commissioned by MRC, ESRC and Wellcome, HDR UK publish a proposal for a Hub to support greater use and impact of the UKs rich set of longitudinal studies and cohorts.
-Read more about our proposals for Population Research UK here, which are anticipated to support a UKRI funding call in 2022.
+Commissioned by MRC, the Economic and Social Research Council (ESRC) and Wellcome, HDR UK published a proposal for a Hub to support greater use and impact of the UK’s rich set of longitudinal studies and cohorts.
+The initiative was called Population Research UK and it received £9m from UKRI in 2021 for a single programme of work to run until 2028.

 February 2022, Hubs reach 500 project milestone